Lake Biwa and Shiga Prefecture

-Shiga-ken is one of the 47 prefectures of Japan that embraces Japan's largest lake Biwa-ko.
+Shiga is one of the 47 prefectures of Japan that embraces Japan's largest lake, Lake Biwa.
 It is easily accessible from the urban centre of Kansai, especially from Kyoto --- just a quick 10 minute trip by JR (Japan Railway) brings you to this beautiful prefecture.

 Another significant feature is the abundance of nature.
-Although Shiga is an inland prefecture enclosed by mountains, Biwa-ko and hundreds of rivers flow into it create the landscape boasting plenty of water throughout the area.
-Along the western and northern shore of Biwa-ko, white sandy beaches lined with pine trees stretches on and on.
+Although Shiga is an inland prefecture enclosed by mountains, Lake Biwa and hundreds of rivers flow into it create the landscape which boasts plenty of water throughout the area.
+Along the western and northern shore of the lake, white sandy beaches lined with pine trees stretches on and on.
 1,000 metres-high mountain ranges constantly change their colours between lush greens in spring, red and yellows in autumn, and whites in winter.
 It is no wonder that Shiga maintains a reputation as one of the key centres for outdoor activities in Kansai attracting urban residents seeking an easy weekend escape from their hectic city days.

 Inevitably, Shiga's long list of attractions and activities will ensure that you want to take it all in.
-Lovely temples in a quiet forest, peaceful villages surrounded by rice fields, majestic mountain ranges and the glistening magnificence of Biwa -ko --- all these expericneces will make your days in Japan more colourful and unforgettable!
+Lovely temples in a quiet forest, peaceful villages surrounded by rice fields, majestic mountain ranges and the glistening magnificence of Lake Biwa --- all these experiences will make your days in Japan more colourful and unforgettable!

 - As well as day trips, we are happy to arrange multiple-day tours in Shiga Prefecture.
 Please feel free to inquire!
 (5th Aug 2023)

 Harie, a small countryside village, is well known as a "home of flesh water", where each home has its own spring used as both kitchen and well.

 Shigaraki and Asamiya --- Pottery Town and Tea Fields